School of Business Administration

-Stetson University’s School of Business Administration seeks applicants and nominations for a full-time, 9-month faculty appointment in Accounting at the rank of Assistant Professor (tenure track) or Assistant Professor of Practice (non-tenure track).
-Candidates may be considered for either a tenure-track or non-tenure-track position.
-The individual will be located at Stetson’s DeLand, Florida, campus but teaching responsibilities may include teaching at other campuses within the Stetson system, as well as teaching courses online or in a hybrid format.
+Stetson University’s School of Business Administration seeks applicants and nominations for a full-time, two (2) year, renewable, initial faculty appointment in Entrepreneurship at the rank of Assistant Professor of Practice (non-tenure track).
+The successful candidate will additionally hold the title of Director of the award-winning, endowed Joseph C. Prince Entrepreneurship Program.
+The individual hired will be located at Stetson’s DeLand, Florida, campus but teaching responsibilities may include teaching courses online or in a hybrid format.

-- The DeLand campus hosts all undergraduate programs in the Lynn Business Center, a state-of-the-art classroom and computer lab facility.
-The DeLand campus is also home to all accounting graduate programs.
+- The DeLand campus hosts undergraduate and graduate programs in the Lynn Business Center, a state-of-the-art teaching facility.

-- The Gulfport campus, home of the College of Law, hosts all components of the JD/MBA program.
+- The Gulfport campus, home of the College of Law, hosts components of the JD/MBA program.

 Stetson University provides an inspiring education that engages students with rigorous academic and creative study grounded in liberal learning and promotes civic values of personal and social responsibility.
 Working closely with faculty and with one another, students cultivate abilities to explore issues deeply, think critically, reason empirically, speak persuasively, and connect ideas creatively.
 Firmly committed to inclusive excellence, our vibrant community of teacher-scholars nurtures the potential of individual students to lead lives of significance and prepares each to meet the challenges of shaping the future—locally, nationally, and globally.